-- The right to inspect and review their education records within 45 days of the day Clarke University receives a written request for access.
-Students can get the necessary form and submit a request at the Registrar's Office.
-The Registrar will make arrangements for access and notify a student of the time and place where the records may be inspected. - 2.
-The right to request the amendment of their education records if they believe they are inaccurate or misleading.
-A student may ask Clarke University to amend a record that is believed to be inaccurate or misleading.
+- The right to inspect and review your education records within 45 days of the day Clarke University receives your written request for access.
+You can get the necessary form and submit your request at the Registrar's Office.
+The Registrar will make arrangements for access and notify you of the time and place where the records you wish to review may be inspected. - 2.
+The right to request the amendment of your education records if you believe they are inaccurate or misleading.
+You may ask Clarke University to amend a record that you believe is inaccurate or misleading.
 This ability to amend a record does not apply to subjective types of information such as grades or evaluations unless it can be shown that a grade was recorded incorrectly.
-To request amendment of an education record, complete the form available in the Registrar's Office and submit it to the Registrar.
-If Clarke University decides not to amend the record as requested, the student will be notified of the decision in writing and advised of their right to a hearing regarding the request for amendment.
-A student will also be provided with information regarding the procedures for such a hearing. - 3.
-The right to provide written consent to disclosures of personally identifiable information contained in education records, except to the extent that FERPA authorizes disclosure without consent.
+To request amendment of your education records, you should complete the form available in the Registrar's Office and submit it to the Registrar.
+If Clarke University decides not to amend the record as you requested, you will be notified of the decision in writing and advised of your right to a hearing regarding your request for amendment.
+You will also be provided with information regarding the procedures for such a hearing. - 3.
+The right to provide written consent to disclosures of personally identifiable information contained in your education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by Clarke University in an administrative, supervisory, academic or research, or support staff position (including security office personnel and health staff); a person or company with whom Clarke University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, employed in or voluntarily assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, Clarke University discloses education records without consent to officials of any other school in which a student seeks or intends to enroll. - 4.
+Upon request, Clarke University discloses education records without consent to officials of any other school in which you seek or intend to enroll. - 4.
 The right to file a complaint with the Family Education Rights and Privacy Act Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
 20202-5901 regarding alleged failures by Clarke University to comply with the requirements of FERPA.